6 Tips to Make Your Computer Quieter

-This article is all about tips to make your computer quieter.
-Sometimes, depending on how severe the noise is, it makes it difficult to concentrate being seated near a noisy computer.
+This article will provide you with the necessary tips to make your computer quieter.
+Sometimes, depending on how severe the noise is, it is difficult to concentrate while seated near a noisy computer.

 In more serious cases, it can also cause you to turn the speakers louder to drown out the competing noise from your computer.

-I’ve seen something as simple as one noisy fan causing a noise that sounds like a dentist’s drill.
+I’ve seen something as simple as one noisy fan causing a noise that sounds like a power tool.

-Here are some tips to make your computer quieter
+Here are the tips in order to make your computer quieter

-These are the most common problems that I’ve come across in my computer career.
+These are the most common problems that I’ve come across in my time.

-Simply check these things and I’m certain you make your computer quieter.
+Simply check these things and I’m certain you will make your computer quieter.